Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Complexities

 We follow the outline presented in the proof of Lemma \ref{lm:Tonelli-Shanks}.
-Let $\TT$ be a cyclic black box group and let $E=2^mn$ be an exponent for $\TT$ with $n$ odd.
-Let $z\in \TT$ be an element that has a square root in $\TT$.
-Checking whether $z$ has odd or even order takes $\rho$ time.
-If $|z|$ is odd, then the square root of $z$, which is $z^{(|z|+1)/2}$, can be constructed in time $\rho$.
-If $|z|$ is even, then we need to look for an element of maximal 2-height.
-Observe that the proportion of the elements of maximal 2-height in $\TT$ is at least $1/2$ and computing the 2-height of an arbitrary element takes time $\rho$.
-The elements $a,b,c$ in the proof of Lemma \ref{lm:Tonelli-Shanks} can be set up in time $\mu\log E$ and finding the smallest $d$ takes at most $\mu m$ time.
-As the recursion has at most $m$ steps and each step takes at most $\mu \log E$ time, the over all construction takes $O(\rho+\xi + \mu m^2 \log E)$ time.
+Let $\TT$ be a cyclic black box group.
+We use the exponent $E=2^mn$, $n$ odd, for $\TT$.
+Let $\bx{z}\in \TT$ be an element that has a square root in $\TT$.
+Checking whether $\bx{z}$ has odd or even order takes $O(\mu \log E)$ time.
+If $|\bx{z}|$ is odd then the square root of $\bx{z}$, which is $\bx{z}^{(|\bx{z}|+1)/2}$, can be constructed in time $O(\mu \log E)$.
+If $|\bx{z}|$ is even then we need to look for an element of maximal 2-height in $\TT$.
+Observe that the proportion of the elements of maximal 2-height in $\TT$ is at least $1/2$ and computing the 2-height of an arbitrary element takes $O(\mu \log E)$ time.
+The elements $\bx{a},\bx{b},\bx{c}$ and the corresponding non-negative integer $d$ in the proof of Lemma \ref{lm:Tonelli-Shanks} can be set up in time $O(\mu\log E)$ and $O(\mu m)$, respectively.
+As the recursion has at most $m$ steps and each step takes at most $O(\mu \log E)$ time, the over all construction takes $O(\xi + \mu m \log E)$ time.